List of Frankish kings

-The Franks, Germanic-speaking peoples that invaded the Western Roman Empire in the 5th century, were first led by individuals called dukes and reguli.
-The earliest group of Franks that rose to prominence was the Salian Merovingians, who conquered most of Roman Gaul, as well as the Gaulish territory of the Visigothic Kingdom, in 507 AD.
+The Franks, Germanic peoples that invaded the Western Roman Empire in the 5th century, were first led by individuals called dukes and reguli.
+The earliest group of Franks that rose to prominence was the Salian Merovingians, who conquered most of Roman Gaul, as well as the Gaulish territory of the Visigothic Kingdom, following the Battle of Vouillé in 507 AD.

 The sons of Clovis I, the first King of the Franks, conquered the Burgundian and the Alamanni Kingdoms.
-They acquired a province, called Provence, and went on to make the peoples of the Bavarii and Thuringii their clients.
+They acquired Provence, and went on to make the peoples of the Bavarii and Thuringii their clients.
 The Merovingians were later replaced by the new Carolingian dynasty in the 8th century.
-By the late 9th century, the Carolingians themselves had been replaced throughout much of their realm by other dynasties.
+By the late 10th century, the Carolingians themselves had been replaced throughout much of their realm by other dynasties.

-A timeline of Frankish rulers has been difficult to trace since the realm, according to old Germanic practice, was frequently divided among the sons of a leader upon the leader's death.
+A timeline of Frankish rulers has been difficult to trace since the realm, according to old Germanic practice, was frequently divided among the sons of a king upon the king's death.
 However, territories were eventually reunited through marriage, treaty or conquest.
 There were often multiple Frankish kings who ruled different territories, and divisions of the territories were not very consistent over time.

 As inheritance traditions changed over time, the divisions of Francia (the lands of the Franks) started to become kingdoms that were more permanent.
-West Francia formed the heart of what was to become the Kingdom of France; East Francia evolved into the Kingdom of Germany; and Middle Francia become the Kingdom of Lotharingia in the north, the Kingdom of Italy in the south, and the Kingdom of Provence in the west.
-West and East Francia soon divided up the area of Middle Francia, and Germany lost Carolingian control in 911 with the election of Conrad I as king.
+West Francia formed the heart of what was to become the Kingdom of France; East Francia evolved into the Kingdom of Germany; and Middle Francia became the Kingdom of Lotharingia in the north, the Kingdom of Italy in the south, and the Kingdom of Provence in the west.
+West and East Francia soon divided up the area of Middle Francia.

-The idea of a "King of the Franks" (or Rex Francorum) gradually disappeared during the 11th and 12th centuries.
-The title "King of the Franks" continued to be used in the Kingdom of France until 1190.
-The Kingdom of the Franks had long been extinct, but the title "Queen consort of the Franks" continued to be used until 1227.
+The idea of a "King of the Franks" (Rex Francorum) gradually disappeared.
+The title "King of the Franks" is attested in the Kingdom of France until 1190, that of "Queen of the Franks" (for queen consorts) until 1227.
 That represented a shift in thinking about the monarchy from that of a popular monarchy, the leader of a people, sometimes without a defined territory to rule, to that of a monarchy tied to a specific territory.